How mother’s 30-year fight finally brought justice for her murdered little girl

 Asked after the verdict how she found the strength to keep fighting, Ms Henderson said simply: “Because Nikki’s my daughter and I love her.”

-The case began on the evening 7 October 1992, when Nikki had been out with friends.
+The case began on the evening of 7 October 1992, when Nikki had been out with friends.
 A witness saw her wandering with a man later identified as Boyd.
 Grainy CCTV showed she would occasionally drop behind him, then skip to catch up – unwittingly skipping to her death, the jury heard.

 Boyd, who lived in the same flats as the family and was their babysitter’s boyfriend, lured her to wasteland behind the derelict Old Exchange building 300 yards from the family’s home in Sunderland’s east end.